ros-navigation/docs.nav2.org/docs/configuration_and_development/tuning_guide/index.md

 # Tuning Guide { #tuning-guide }

 This guide is meant to assist users in tuning their navigation system.
-While [Configuration Guide](../configuration/index.md#configuration-guide) is the home of the list of parameters for all of Nav2, it doesn’t contain much *color* for how to tune a system using the most important of them.
-The aim of this guide is to give more advice in how to setup your system beyond a first time setup, which you can find at [First-Time Robot Setup Guide](../setup_guides/index.md#first-time-robot-setup-guide).
+While [Configuration Guide][configuration-guide] is the home of the list of parameters for all of Nav2, it doesn’t contain much *color* for how to tune a system using the most important of them.
+The aim of this guide is to give more advice in how to setup your system beyond a first time setup, which you can find at [First-Time Robot Setup Guide][first-time-robot-setup-guide].
 This will by no means cover all of the parameters (so please, do review the configuration guides for the packages of interest), but will give some helpful hints and tips.

 This tuning guide is a perpetual work in progress.
 If you see some insights you have missing, please feel free to file a ticket or pull request with the wisdom you would like to share.
 This is an open section supported by the generosity of Nav2 users and maintainers.
 Please consider paying it forward.